-In addition, MFS argues that the Commission ignored that MFS and Sprint had already agreed that reciprocal termination and switching charges are appropriate.
-MFS asserts that the Commission improperly based its ruling upon MFS' network architecture, rather than upon Sprint's and MFS' use of equivalent facilities.
-MFS argues that the Commission should reconsider its decision in light of the Act and the agreement between Sprint and MFS on termination and switching charges.
+In addition, MFS argues that we ignored that MFS and Sprint had already agreed that reciprocal termination and switching charges are appropriate.
+MFS asserts that we improperly based our ruling upon MFS' network architecture, rather than upon Sprint's and MFS' use of equivalent facilities.
+MFS argues that we should reconsider our decision in light of the Act and the agreement between Sprint and MFS on termination and switching charges.